Included with The Speaker Tester:

 Advanced Thiele-Small Simulator & Box Analyzer

 The Box Analyzer automatically finds box alignment and losses with the built-in Auto-Align feature.
 It calculates box, port and stuffing losses and models the effects of room/car pressurization as well as vent resonance (pipe organ effects).
-Import your data from the Speaker Tester Test Environment or the manufacturer's data sheet.
-You can also import T/S versus Drive Level test data.
+In addition, our sophisticated box alignment methodology refines your driver parameters even if they have shifted due to drive level, temperature, break-in or box and driver interaction.
+Data can be imported from the Speaker Tester Test Environment or a manufacturer's data sheet.
+T/S versus Drive Level test data can be imported as well.

 Compare simulated to real-time response with extreme precision (< 0.5dB error) as shown in the graph below: